flomotlik/blog/_posts/2012-10-02-Switching-to-Amazon-EC2.markdown

 ###Implementation

-We will split this section into two parts, Automated Deployment and Automated Scaling which describe how we introduce changes to our backend infrastructure and how we scale our backend respectively.
+We will split this section into two parts, Automated Deployment and Automated Scaling, which describe how we introduce changes to our backend infrastructure and how we scale our backend respectively.

 ####Automated Deployment
 One of our guiding principles is, not surprisingly, to automate deployment as much as possible.
-Implementing continuous deployment for a website is rather easy to implement (especially when using Railsonfire) compared to continuously deploying Amazon AMIs.
-To implement this we have implemented the following workflow
+Implementing continuous deployment for a website is rather easy (especially when using Railsonfire) compared to continuously deploying Amazon AMIs.
+We use the following workflow

   1. When pushing to our backend repository on GitHub a new Railsonfire build is triggered